 Wireless and Internet communication research requires variety of experimentation and test environment in addition to simulation and analytical development.
 Some of research can be performed in an emulated environment using e.g. radio channel emulation while others need real radio.
 One experiment needs 180 units of cheap single board computers; on the other experiment, a full mobile network with several datacenters is required.

 Aalto nextG has several assets enabling near-full scale experiments with networks.
 Aalto campus area at Otaniemi is well covered with fiber optical cable allowing good connectivity to wireless networks.
 The 4G/5G wireless network is connected to the national 5G test network (5GTNF).
-It allows use of multiple mobile cores sharing same radio resources: of 40 mobile networks in Finland, one out of four is operated by Aalto.
+It allows use of multiple mobile cores sharing same radio resources.
+Currently MNC (Mobile Network Code) 51 is used for NB-IoT technologies in the 700 MHz frequency range, MNC 52 is used for 5G technologies in the 3.5 GHz frequency range, and MNCs 53 and 55 can be used to test for example roaming.
 Different aspects of technologies can be studied in isolation and in joint settings.